Clearlingo Editing and Proofreading

 In headings

-Headings are used for clarity and orientation around a document.
-Therefore, to avoid confusion or errors incomprehension, avoid the use of abbreviations in headings.
+Headings are used for clarity and orientation around a document, so it's best to not use abbreviations in headings.

-But there are some instances where this is unavoidable, in which case, use the rules below.
+But where this is unavoidable, use the rules below:

 • Spell it out on first mention in the text, with the abbreviation in brackets.